The analysis drives the model. Never the other way around.

 Teams build models before defining what question those models are supposed to answer.
 They choose methods because they’re trendy, not because they fit the problem.
 They measure model performance against the wrong metrics.
 They over-build or under-build because they never established a principled basis for how detailed the model needs to be.

-Analysis Driven Modeling exists to prevent this.
-There's a structure — three steps and a feedback loop — but ADM is a discipline, not a framework.
+Analysis Driven Modeling exists to guard against this.
+There’s a structure — three steps and a feedback loop — but ADM is a discipline, not a framework.
 The structure serves the thinking, not the other way around.
 ADM exists because the alternative — picking a modeling approach before defining the question — wastes time and money.

-Let the Question Set the Bar
+Let the question set the bar

 Every question has a natural fidelity.
 “Is this system safe?” demands a different level of precision than “which design is cheapest?”
 The question tells you what kind of model you need and how precise the answer has to be.
 That’s the fidelity bar — the target that everything else follows from.
 Before writing a single line of code, four things need to be clear:

-• What decision will this model inform?
-Not "what will it simulate," but what decision will a human or system make differently because this model exists?
+- What decision will this model inform?
+Not “what will it simulate,” but what decision will a human or system make differently because this model exists?

-• What fidelity does that decision require?
+- What fidelity does that decision require?
 A billion-dollar infrastructure investment requires different model resolution than a preliminary screening decision.
 The decision sets the fidelity, not the toolchain.

-Build to the Bar — Not Past It
+Build to the bar — not past it

 The fidelity spectrum is wider than most people realize.
 At one end: back-of-envelope calculations, lookup tables, statistical surrogates.
 At the other: full physics-based simulations with millions of interacting elements.
 Both ends have their place.
-The hard part is knowing where on this spectrum your specific question lives — and resisting the gravitational pull toward either extreme.
+The hard part is knowing where on this spectrum your specific question lives — and resisting the pull toward either extreme.

 More fidelity isn’t always better.
 A model that’s too detailed for its training data will overfit.
 A simulation that’s too complex for its validation basis will produce results that look precise but aren’t accurate.
 Every layer of detail beyond what the question requires is cost without value.
 The discipline is knowing where to stop.